Open Bible Data Home About News OET Key

 (Hosoi eisin hupo zugon douloi, tous idious despotas pasaʸs timaʸs axious haʸgeisthōsan, hina maʸ to onoma tou ˚Theou kai haʸ didaskalia blasfaʸmaʸtai.)

-ULT As many slaves as are under a yoke, let them regard their own masters worthy of all honor, so that the name of God and the teaching may not be blasphemed.
+ULT As many as are slaves under a yoke, let them consider their own masters worthy of all honor, so that the name of God and the teaching may not be blasphemed.

-UST All believers who are slaves should honor their masters in every way.
-Then people will not have a reason to speak evil about God or about the things that we teach.
+UST All believers who are slaves should treat their masters as people whom they should respect in every way.
+That way, no one will insult God or what we teach.

 BLB As many as are under a yoke as slaves, let them esteem the own masters worthy of all honor, so that the name of God and the teaching should not be blasphemed.